antvis/G2Plot/docs/api/components/legend.en.md

 `markdown:docs/styles/legend.md`

-Legend is an auxiliary element of a chart, which uses color, size and shape to distinguish different data types and is used to filter the data in the chart.
+Legend is an auxiliary component of a plot, which uses color, size, and shape mapping, to show the symbol, color, and name of different series.
+You can click legends to toggle displaying series in the plot.

 <b>There are two ways to configure legends:</b>